ay-ay-vasilev/SDL2Game/README.md

             * Do not destroy and recreate the WeaponComponent when an actor equips a different weapon - use configuration instead DONE
     * Add a pointer for aiming DONE
     * Implement the creation of the projectiles.
-        - Add an EventManager and events to send data
+        - Add an EventManager and events to send data DONE
+        - Implement weapon types, a projectile event and shooting
     * Make it prettier
     * Add a ranged weapon to the human enemy
     * Add a ranged weapon to the skeleton enemy